LOCATION OTEGO NY+OH PA

 In some pedons a thin E horizon is present with hue of 7.5YR to 2.5Y, value of 5 or 6, and chroma of 2 or 3.
 Texture is silt loam or fine sandy loam.
 Structure is granular, platy, or subangular blocky.
 Consistence is friable or very friable.

 The Bw horizon has hue of 7.5YR to 2.5Y, value of 4 to 6, and chroma of 2 to 6.
-Iron depletions are present in some part between a depth of 12 to 24 inches with chroma of 2 or less.
+Iron depletions with chroma 2 or less are present in some part between a depth of 30 to 60 centimeters.
 Texture is silt loam or very fine sandy loam.
 Structure is weak or moderate, fine to coarse, subangular blocky or weak very coarse prismatic.
 Consistence is friable or very friable.

 The C horizon, if present, has hue of 7.5YR to 5Y, value of 4 to 6, and chroma of 1 to 8.
 Texture is silt loam, loam, or very fine sandy loam.
-In some pedons thin strata of fine sandy loam or loamy fine sand are below 40 inches.
+In some pedons thin strata of fine sandy loam or loamy fine sand are below 100 centimeters.
 Consistence is very friable or friable.

 The 2C horizon, if present, is massive or single grained with hue of 7.5YR to 5Y, value of 4 to 6, and chroma of 1 to 8, or it is multicolored.
 Texture ranges from loam to very gravelly loamy sand and, in some pedons, is stratified.
 Consistence is loose to friable, and non-sticky and non-plastic.